ingenii-solutions/azure-data-factory-generator/README.md

 ## Using the package

-For details on using the package please refer to the [Azure Data Factory Usage documentation](docs/user/ADFGUSAGE.md).
+For details on using the package please refer to the [Azure Data Factory Usage documentation](docs/user/Usage.md).

 ## Version History

+* `0.1.4`: Add object annotations to track what is managed by this package
 * `0.1.3`: Extend schedule to handle when only the hours of the dayt are specified
 * `0.1.2`: Change the name of the secret name for the SAS URI to access the config tables
 * `0.1.1`: Add schedule generation from configuration, many more tests